Glass Cutting & Glass Fabrication Companies

 For over 40 years, Pegasus glass has earned its position as the glass manufacturing expert.
 With diverse manufacturing capabilities, we can manufacture just about any glass part or product you could ever need.
 From glass tubes to sight glass, we have what you’ve been looking for.
 Looking for something more specific to your applications?
 We offer many custom glass manufacturing, glass cutting, and glass coating services!
 Give us a call to see how we can serve you!

-Swift Glass Company specializes in designing, engineering, and manufacturing custom glass products.
+Abrisa Technologies specializes in designing, engineering, and manufacturing custom glass products for optical applications.
 We are dedicated to quality, and we utilize only the highest quality materials.
 You can depend on us from beginning to end, providing superior design assistance as well as precision manufacturing.
-We welcome your most unique and challenging glass fabricating requirements, so get in contact with us today to start working on your high quality glass solution!
+We welcome your unique and challenging glass fabricating requirements, so get in contact with us today to start working on your high quality glass solution!

 Sparta, NJ | 888-463-7678